 - Integrations with apps

-Best Podcast Hosting in 2020: Buzzsprout
+Best Podcast Hosting Providers in 2021: Buzzsprout

 If you are getting started with podcasting or you’ve been in the industry for a while, this podcast host has a very simple podcast sign-up process and even easier podcast episode recording and listing on different platforms.
 I’ll go into details on why I picked Buzzsprout later.